cshersta/QM/README.md

+Uses ReactJS, NodeJS, and Sockets to make a chat application.
+Something like whatsapp web

 <h1>TODO</h1>

-Create context / use context / context provider or use reducer to pass data around
+Create context / use context / context provider or use redux / reducer to pass data around **

+	- redux toolkit?

 Encrypt (hash) password / user messages